Maximum Energy of Particles Accelerated in Gamma-Ray Burst Afterglow Shocks: Favored Burst Parameters

 Although low-energy bursts in low-density environments show a clear exponential cutoff, they may be intrinsically faint and therefore difficult to detect, depending on their distance.
 We therefore assess the detectability across the parameter space.
 Since $h\nu_{\mathrm{max}} \sim \mathrm{GeV}$, Fermi-LAT is well suited to probe this regime.
 A detailed prediction of detectability for a given spectral shape is highly instrument- and case-dependent and thus beyond the scope of this work.
 Instead, we estimate detectability using the observed cumulative fluence at $0.1\,\nu_{\rm gap}$ and evaluate the corresponding signal-to-noise ratio (SNR)\footnote{We adopt the Fermi-LAT instrument response functions from \url{https://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm} with the mode of \texttt{P8R3\_SOURCE\_V3}.
 Only Poisson and background noise are considered, with the background noise model taken from \url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/aux/iso_P8R3_SOURCE_V3_v1.txt}.}.
 We require $\mathrm{SNR}>5$ as a detection threshold.
 This criterion is conservative, as many LAT-detected GRB afterglows fall below this threshold.

 The opaque and dashed contours in Figure~\ref{E_n_plot} indicate the detectability for bursts placed at redshifts $z=0.2$ and $z=0.5$, respectively.
-At early times, the detectable parameter space expands as $0.1\nu_{\rm gap}$ shifts to lower energies within the LAT band during deceleration, increasing the accumulated photon counts.
-At later times, detectability becomes increasingly limited by background noise as exposure time grows.
-Consequently, the optimal window for identifying the exponential cutoff lies at times of a few hundred seconds.
+At early times, the detectable parameter space expands as $0.1\nu_{\rm gap}$ shifts to lower energies within the LAT band during deceleration.
+At lower photon energies, a given energy fluence corresponds to a larger number of detected photons.
+Since $0.1\nu_{\rm gap}$ shifts to lower energies as $T_{\rm obs}^{-3/4}$, faster than the fluence declines (approximately as $T_{\rm obs}^{-1/2}$), the photon counting statistics around $0.1\nu_{\rm gap}$ improve with time during this phase.
+At later times, detectability becomes increasingly limited by background noise as exposure time grows, and the cutoff begins to shift outside the LAT sensitivity range.
+The optimal window for identifying the exponential cutoff is therefore typically a few hundred seconds after the burst.
 For $z=0.2$, there is substantial overlap between detectable events and those exhibiting clear spectral cutoff even at $\sim 3000$~s, while for $z=0.5$ the overlap is significantly reduced.
-The successful detection of a clear spectral cutoff relies on a GRB that satifies several favorable conditions.
+The successful detection of a clear spectral cutoff relies on a GRB that \textbf{satisfies} several favorable conditions.